ThitsaX/iac-shared-modules/aws/nexus/README.md

-# GitLab and GitLab CI Module
+# Nexus Module

-Create GitLab server and CI runner using EC2 instances.
+Create Nexus server using EC2 instance.

-The module creates 2 EC2 instances, one for GitLab server.
-The other for the GitLab CI runner.
-It configures the CI runner with the GitLab server so that CICD job can immediately be run.
+The module creates an EC2 instance.
+It configures Nexus using a docker instance.

-Configuration of GitLab and GitLab CI runner is done by Ansible using the roles included in this module.
+Configuration is done by Ansible using the roles included in this module.

 ## Requirements